This is an accordion element with a series of buttons that open and close related content panels.

 Student Expectations

 - Classes will meet for 20 hours a week for four hours a day, Monday-Friday, for four hours of synchronous class instruction per day.
-It is expected that students are in class for the duration of their course period and that they budget additional time outside of class for homework, studying, and extra/co-curricular programming.
-Please review our policy on absences, tardiness, and external commitments for more information.
+Students are expected to be in class for the entire course period and to budget additional time outside of class for homework, studying, and extra/co-curricular programming.

 - Course materials will be organized in Canvas, the learning management system at UW-Madison.

-- SASLI staff and instructors are committed to students’ language learning goals and will provide support to ensure the highest quality of learning experience possible.
+- SASLI staff and instructors are committed to students’ language development and will provide support to ensure the highest quality learning experience possible.

 What should I expect from SASLI?

-- Inspiration and encouragement to learn your chosen language
+- Inspiration and encouragement to learn your target language;

-- Openness and promptness in dealing with student problems and concerns
+- Openness and promptness in dealing with issues and concerns.

 What does SASLI expect from me?

-- Your full effort in learning a language synchronously, asynchronously, and through after-class assignments and study
+- Full effort in learning a language synchronously and through after-class assignments and study;

-- Promptness in tending to administrative matters (checking email, registration, payment, scheduling OPIs, etc.)
+- Promptness in tending to administrative matters (e.g., checking email, registration, payment, scheduling OPIs, etc.).

 Absence Policy